-\4.2 Site-Specific Employment Area Conversion Request for 1240 Twinney Drive & 1250 Davis Drive (Rice Group)
+4.2 Site-Specific Employment Area Conversion Request for 1240 Twinney Drive & 1250 Davis Drive (Rice Group)

-Note: This deputation has been deferred to the October 15, 2019 Committee of the Whole Meeting.
+Note: This deputation was deferred to the October 15, 2019 Committee of the Whole Meeting under Additions and Corrections.
+See item 1 for motion.